trishank18/trishank18/README.md

 # 👋 Hey there!
-I'm Trishank Reddy
+I'm Subramanya Trishank Reddy M

 🌟 *Turning ideas into reality, one line of code at a time!*